 A graduate of the Journalism and Communication School of Marseille in France, David Fabrega produces and directs documentary films for movie theatres, television and digital platforms.
-His work is focused on human migrations and their positive impact to the evolution of contemporary societies.
+His work is mostly focused on human migrations and their positive impact to the evolution of contemporary societies.
 Living in Canada since 2005, he also makes photographic editorials and got an industrial patent for a camera lens controller, the Fingazoom.
 In 2017, he unveils the Fingazoom at the CBC television program Dragon’s Den.

 His photography is featured in popular newspapers and magazines such as GEO, Photo Life, Le Devoir, L’actualité and Urbania.